valory-xyz/open-autonomy/docs/get_started.md

 Mimicking the steps that occurred in the previous state, it is not difficult to see that this is what would actually happen:

 1. Upon entering the PrintMessage state, the associated behaviour, say `PrintMessageBehaviour` will be in charge of executing the appropriate functionality.
 For Agent 2, it will be printing the celebrated message "Agent 2 says: Hello World".
 The rest of the agents can simply do nothing.
-2. In any case, a dummy message (e.g., a constant value) must be sent by all the agents so that the consensus gadget does its work.
+2. In any case, a dummy message (e.g., a constant value "Task completed") must be sent by all the agents so that the consensus gadget does its work.
 3. The consensus gadget will execute its protocol
 4. The result of the consensus will be forwarded to all the agents through ABCI.
 5. The `PrintMessageRound` will receive a callback originated from the consensus gadget.
 It will verify that all agents have responded, and it will then cast the `DONE` event.
 6. The `AbciApp` will take over and process the event `DONE`, and move the current state of the FSM to the next state, ResetAndPause.

 As a result, we have finished a "happy path" of execution of the FSM, concluding with the expected output: